Hurdles to Progress in Long-form Question Answering: Appendices for ``Hurdles to Progress in Long-form Question Answering''

 \textbf{Generator}: Our generator is trained on 64 Google Cloud TPUs, for a total of 100k steps on the ELI5 training set.
 We use the \texttt{pg19\_local\_cluster8k} configuration available in the Routing Transformer implementation.
 Besides the default hyperparameters, setting 15\% input, attention and ReLU dropout was critical to prevent overfitting on the training set.
 We use a learning rate of 5e-5.
 Our retrievals, questions and answers are truncated / padded to 288 subword tokens (using the PG19 subword tokenizer).
 We use a minibatch size of 128 QA pairs, which corresponds to 332k tokens per mini-batch (of which, the loss is computed over the last 288 answer tokens, or 37k total tokens).
 We do not compute loss over padded tokens, and use special symbols to separate different parts of the input context.
 We reverse the retrieved paragraphs in context since the model uses local attention layers, and we wanted higher ranked retrievals to appear closer to the answer tokens.
 Our models take about 30 hours to finish 100k steps (0.92 steps / second).\\

 \textbf{Attention Maps}: We show the 2D plots of our generator's attention maps in \figureref{fig:attention}.

 \textbf{Hyperparameter Choices}: We experimented with several different pretraining strategies (using Wikipedia), smaller model variants and hyperparameter choices \emph{manually} in preliminary experiments.
 All these experiments performed quite poorly on ELI5, producing very short and sometimes incoherent responses.
 Finally, switching to a Routing Transformer model which was pretrained on a longform language modeling dataset (PG-19) significantly improved generation quality.
 Hyperparameters for this pretrained model (like hidden size / number of layers) were \emph{manually chosen} with model capacity in mind.
 For our final experiments with this pretrained model we did not perform any hyperparameter search during training, primarily due to the expensive setup required to train the system.
 During inference, we tuned the nucleus sampling value from 0.0 to 1.0 in increments of 0.1, choosing the value with the best validation set performance.
-Our hyperparameter choices for contrastive learning on the retriever have been discussed in an ablation study in \appendixref{appendix:ablation_batch_size}.
+Our hyperparameter choices for contrastive learning on the retriever have been justified in an ablation study in \appendixref{appendix:ablation_batch_size}.
+Notably, we use very large minibatches of 12,288 to scale the number of negative examples.
+To train this model, we used the standard trick of data parallelism across 64 hardware accelerators.
+This resulted in an effective mini-batch size of 192 per chip, which is small enough to fit a BERT-base sized model on a TPU v3 chip's memory.
+To accumulate information across different chips before the final softmax, we used the \texttt{tf.tpu.cross\_replica\_sum} function (using an open-source wrapper found \href{https://github.com/google-research/language/blob/master/language/common/utils/tpu_utils.py#L83}{here}).